usc-isi-i2/dig-etl-engine/README.md

     docker-compose stop

+# Upgrade issues

+There are incompatible changes in Landmark tool (1.1.0), you will lose all the rules of it.

+- Delete `DIG_PROJECTS_DIR_PATH/.landmark`
+- Delete files in `DIG_PROJECTS_DIR_PATH/<project_name>/landmark_rules/*`

+There are also incompatible changes in myDIG webservice (1.0.11).
+Instead of crashing, it will show `N/A`s in TLD table, you need to update the desired number.

 # Verify installation

 The file `./datasets/elicit_20.jl` can be used for verification, it is formatted in [JSON LINES](http://jsonlines.org/) and includes 20 documents.
 Each document at least contains `doc_id` (unique string), `url`, `raw_content` (encoded in UTF-8), meanwhile can not contain `type` (will be converted to `original_type`).